-216. A number of licence conditions have been drafted to limit and control the proposed clinical trial, based on the above considerations.
+230. A number of licence conditions have been included to limit and control the proposed clinical trial, based on the above considerations.
 These include requirements to:

-- limit the trial to 30 trial participants; - the trial must be conducted at suitable clinical trial sites; - limit the time when the GMO can be administered to 3 years from issue of the licence; - restrict access to the GMO; - ensure personnel involved in the trial are appropriately trained and follow appropriate behavioural requirements; - ensure appropriate PPE is used; - restrict personnel permitted to administer the GMO; - requiring appropriate decontamination of the GMO and materials and equipment that have been in contact with the GMO; - transport and store the GMO and samples from GMO-treated participants in accordance with IATA shipping classification UN 3373 [Category B] and/or the minimum requirements for packaging, and labelling as detailed in the draft licence; - clinical waste stream to be used by external service providers to destroy untreated GMO and GMO-related waste.
+- limit the trial to 30 trial participants; - the trial must be conducted at suitable clinical trial sites; - limit the time when the GMO can be administered to 3 years from issue of the licence; - restrict access to the GMO; - ensure personnel involved in the trial are appropriately trained and follow appropriate behavioural requirements; - ensure appropriate PPE is used; - requirement that personnel dealing with the GMO must be informed of the risks of handling the GMO, particularly for persons who are immunosuppressed or pregnant; - requiring appropriate decontamination of the GMO and materials and equipment that have been in contact with the GMO; - transport and store the GMO and samples from GMO-treated participants in accordance with IATA shipping classification UN 3373 [Category B] and/or the minimum requirements for packaging, and labelling as detailed in the draft licence; - clinical waste stream to be used by external service providers to destroy untreated GMO and GMO-related waste.